 - Five Seasoned (15 ounce) — EDEN Baked Beans w/Sorghum, Lentils w/Onion & Bay Leaf, Caribbean Black, Chili Beans, and Spicy Pinto Beans

 - Five Refried, plain and spicy (15 and 16 ounces) — EDEN Refried Black, Refried Kidney, Refried Pinto, Spicy Refried Black, and Spicy Pinto Beans

 Eden's beans are grown organically as close to Eden Foods as can be arranged and as growing season climates allow.
 For instance, EDEN Pinto Beans are grown in the thumb of Michigan, but bean growers know that one year out of seven years they will get no crop either from too much or not enough rain.
 Consequently, we work with growers in upstate New York and Idaho to ensure that Eden needs are reliably met.
 Another example is chickpeas (garbanzo beans) that need a more arid climate than we have locally.
 We work with growers for them in southern California and Arizona.
 Another example is lentils.
 They prefer a more arid northerly climate, and we get them from Montana, Saskatchewan, and Western North Dakota.
 Eden visits its growers annually and is commonly told by growers we are the only company that does so.
 They look forward to our visits.

 Does Eden Foods offer low sodium and sodium free bean choices?

 Yes.
-Eden has 12 very low sodium Plain beans with no salt added; 5 low sodium Plain beans; 2 low sodium Seasoned beans; and 6 low sodium Rice and Bean offerings.
+Eden has 12 very low sodium Plain beans with no salt added; 5 low sodium Plain beans; and 1 low sodium Seasoned beans.

 Yes, just heat and serve.
 See each product 'Detailed Description' for more cooking ideas, as well as our recipe section.